deege/deegeu-swift-share-extensions/README.md

-# Building a iOS 9 Share Extension with Swift 2.0
+# Building a iOS 9 Share Extension with Swift 3.1

 The purpose of this repository is to supplement the "Building a iOS 9 Share Extension with Swift 2.0" video with code, and to provide a simple starting point for building Share Extensions for yous apps.
+The original video was created using Swift 2.0, but the code is updated for Swift 3.1.

 The “Building a iOS 9 Share Extension with Swift 2.0” video demonstrates sharing a photo from the photo album to your apps.